jscarfo11/BrainsCogs/docs/source/MinecraftRCON.rst

     These three commands are required to be run before any other commands can be used. ::

-    - rcon setup chat <channel>: Sets the channel to emulate the server chat.
+    - rcon setup chat <channel> # Sets the channel to emulate the server chat.
-    - rcon setup admin <user> : Allows for server admins to give users the ability to interact with the server.
+    - rcon setup admin <user> # Allows for server admins to give users the ability to interact with the server.
-    - rcon setup showsettings: Shows the current settings of the server, without the password.
+    - rcon setup showsettings # Shows the current settings of the server, without the password.
-    - rcon setup clear_config: Clears the current settings of the server.
+    - rcon setup clear_config # Clears the current settings of the server.
 This command will ask for confirmation before clearing the settings.

     ``rcon setup admin <user>`` is the only command restricted to users with the admin role.
 This command allows for server admins to give users the ability to interact with the server.
 All other commands are restricted to users with RCON admin role.